gamemanual0/gm0/source/docs/useful-resources.rst

 `HTD Pulley Generator <https://cad.onshape.com/documents/cf7b858fb3c2f64bb9c06e22/w/c6c7b1a41995e254c2bc0115/e/392361de7956ba4aab215db8>`_ --- A HTD3 and HTD5 pulley generator, with many options.
 This allows you to make custom pulleys which you can 3D print.
 Made by Henopied from FTC 18255.

+Rendering
+^^^^^^^^^

+`Blender4FTC <https://ryanhcode.gitbook.io/blender4ftc/>`_ --- A Blender addon and material library designed to make CAD rendering simple and easy, while being fully customizable for advanced users.

+`FTC Rendering in Fusion 360 <https://renders360.gitbook.io/ftc-rendering-in-fusion-360/>`_ --- A guide to rendering FTC robots in Fusion 360, assuming no experience in Fusion 360.

 Mechanical Design and Build
 ---------------------------

+`FIRST's Building Resources <https://www.firstinspires.org/resource-library/ftc/robot-building-resources>`_ --- A collection of FIRST’s official design and build resources, including TETRIX/REV build guides.

 `Mechatronics <https://raw.githubusercontent.com/Thaddeus-Maximus/mechatronics_book/master/mechatronics.pdf>`_ --- A document about technologies, principles, design, and analysis of complex electro-mechanical systems.
 It covers topics including fasteners, manufacturing processes, fabrication paradigms, power transmission, mechanisms, design principles, and more.

 `NASA RAP Design Guide <https://robotics.nasa.gov/nasa-rap-robotics-design-guide/>`_ --- A guide for competitive robotics covering topics such as manufacturing, design styles, power transmission, mechanism design, and more.

+`Simbotics FRC Mechanical Design Principles <https://www.simbotics.org/wp-content/uploads/2019/12/mechanical.pdf>`_:highlight:`*` --- An overview by FRC 1114, Simbotics, covering mechanical design principles.
+While the presentation was aimed at FRC, it is highly applicable to FTC as well.

 Calculators
 ^^^^^^^^^^^